sisrfeng/coc-wiki/Configuration-of-completion.md

 COC have 3 different trigger modes:

 * `always`, the default mode, which trigger completion on both first word letter inserted and respect the `triggerCharacters` defined by sources.
-* `trigger`, only trigger completion on `triggerCharacters` defined by sources inserted.
+* `trigger`, only trigger completion on `triggerCharacters` defined by completion sources.
 * `none`, disable auto trigger completion, you will have to trigger the completion by yourself.

 You can change trigger mode by [using configuration file](https://github.com/neoclide/coc.nvim/wiki/Using-configuration-file)